FOLLOW US ON:

 Traditional cooking practises are a major contributor to greenhouse gas emissions so there is currently a global effort to gain adoption of “clean” cookstoves.

-The DelAgua stove uses 50% less wood than traditional methods and burns cleanly with little smoke.
+The DelAgua stove uses at least 50% less wood than traditional methods and burns cleanly with little smoke.

 This is particularly apparent when visiting a village which has had a distribution and those that have not.
 A village that has not had a distribution tends to be clouded with a thick layer of smog from all the wood that has been burnt, which is in stark contrast to a village where recipients have benefitted from our stoves, where there is less smog and cleaner air.